-As a starting point to keep in mind, typical house sitting rates are in the $25-30/day range, more (around $50) for overnight stays.
-But this is just a ballpark.
-We suggest taking the time to calculate a number based on your own house sitting expectations and needs.
-To help, we've compiled a list of factors to consider when determining the right payment for your house sitter.
+To figure out how much you should pay, it’s best to take some time to calculate a number based on your own house-sitting expectations and needs.
+Here’s a list of factors to consider when determining the right payment for your house sitter.
 And if you are the house sitter, these factors can also help you determine how much to charge.

 Once you have a general estimate of the average going rate for house sitting in your area, it’s time to determine the kinds of services you expect from your sitter.
 Will they just be stopping by in the evening to turn on lights and bring in mail, or multiple times a day to feed your cat?
 Do you want them to dust and vacuum while they’re there?
-Or is just watering a handful of houseplants all you need?
-Remember that every responsibility requested is grounds for a higher rate; so make sure you know exactly what to ask of your house sitter ahead of time.
+Or is watering a handful of houseplants all you need?
+Remember that every responsibility requested is grounds for a higher rate, so make sure you know exactly what to ask of your house sitter ahead of time.

-4. The size of the residence
+The Size of the Residence

-Along with the time they’ll be providing services, it’s also necessary to consider the distance (and costs) of your sitters commute to your home.
+Along with the time they’ll be providing services, it’s also important to consider the distance (and costs) of your sitter’s commute to your home.
 For this, calculate gas and tolls, public transportation fees, and any other factors that might affect their travels, so you can anticipate any additional charges they’ll be incurring on your home’s behalf.
 It’s up to you to decide if you should factor transportation costs into the rate you’re paying, but if you’re a house sitter determining what to charge, this could definitely come into play on your profits.

 House sitting rates should also include provisions for any day-to-day house-related needs.
 If you think there’s a chance your sitter will need to make a grocery or hardware store run, make sure you’re prepared to cover those costs in your pay rate.
 Or better yet, offer up a decent per diem (for food and other essentials) as part of your payment so you never have to worry about reimbursing.